-4.1.2.
-Social development
+4.1.2 Social development

-Hungarian society was, under state socialism, an egalitarian one, in which full employment and a broad range of social transfers were compensating for the lack of individual entrepreneurial perspectives and the scarcity of consumption options.
-With the transition to democracy and capitalism, a sudden growth of the Gini coefficient10 took place, starting already before the political changes of 1989.
+Under state socialism Hungarian society was egalitarian, in which full employment and a broad range of social transfers compensated for the lack of individual entrepreneurial perspectives and the scarcity of consumption options.
+With the transition to democracy and capitalism, a sudden growth of the Gini coefficient took place, though this had started increasing even before the political changes of 1989.
 From a very low 0.21 in 1982, the coefficient rose to 0.31 in 2003.
-Then, a slight decrease happened, but from 2008 onwards it climbed back to the range around 0.30, being still relatively low in a European, and very low in a global perspective.
+Thereafter a small decrease can be seen, but from 2008 onwards it climbed back to around 0.30, though still relatively low in a European perspective, and very low in a global perspective.

-Nonetheless, there have been several social groups that were hit heavily by the transition and the dismantling of the full employment and social protection.
+Nonetheless, several social groups were hit heavily by the transition and the dismant-ling of full employment and social protection.
 These groups are named commonly in both scientific discourse and everyday talk as "the losers of the transition".
-Following a seminal essay (Ferge 1996) it can be stated that although on a political level the transition was beneficial for every Hungarian citizen as it has provided to everyone the access to human and civil rights, the negative structural and individual processes regarding economic and social security led to a common statement of "life was better under Kádár", echoed by many Hungarians as early as 1995, a phenomenon not unknown either to other post-socialist countries.
+Following a seminal essay by Ferge (1996) it can be stated that although at a political level the transition was beneficial for every Hungarian citizen, as it provided everyone access to human and civil rights, the negative structural and individual processes regarding economic and social security led to a common statement that "life was better under Kádár".
+This was echoed by many Hungarians as early as 1995, a phenomenon not unknown in other post-socialist countries.